Herbstrith/pajeng/README.md

 What i am working at:
 ==================================
-Make PajeNG work with the new binary trace format, which aims to increase the performance of the tool.
+Make PajeNG work with the new binary trace format(librastro+poti), which aims to increase the performance of the tool.
+To use the new format as input, one must use 'r' and the .rst file as parameters.Ex "./pj_validate -r rastro_file.rst" --working with pj_validate.